Asamiya The Tea Field In the Sky

 Aromatic Asamiya tea has been produced continuously during that time and the area offers a nostalgic and healing experience to those who visit.

 We will learn about Japanese tea from local women who are in the tea business or work as tea farmers.
-Guests can share in activities such as picking & roasting the leaves and tea tasting from which you can learn the subtle details about different teas appropriate to the season and weather.
+Guests can share in activities such as picking & roasting the leaves and tea tasting, from which you can learn the subtle details about different teas appropriate to the season and weather.

 10:00 AM

 At the beginning of the tour, visit the beautiful green tea plantation meticulously spread out along the hillside.
 Located in the midst of the mountains, Asamiya’s tea plantation has a huge temperature gap between day and night.
 Also, because of its location, it is difficult to access a vehicle or use any machinery on the plantations.
 However, Asamiya is known as one of the top-five quality tea production areas in Japan by tea lovers.
-Here you will have a chance to hear about how the tea is grown and stories related to the tea plantation.

 10:30 AM